fastesol/deni-react-treeview/README.md

-# deni-react-treeview
+# muaaz-react-treeview
-A modern, themable and configurable treeview for React
+An updated version of deni-react-treeview, which is abandoned 5 years ago.
+It's a modern, themable and configurable treeview for React

 [live examples](https://deni-react-treeview.vercel.app/)